 We believe that now is an excellent time to invest in private credit, particularly senior secured loans to U.S. mid-market private companies.

-Private credit is an “all-weather” strategy, and current market conditions have made investing in private credit appealing.
+Private credit is a unique strategy, and current market conditions have made investing in private credit appealing.

 Overall macroeconomic dynamics combined with declines in traditional bank financing and public market debt issuances have resulted in more investor-favorable loan structures: lower leverage, higher pricing, and tighter covenants.

-Since private credit loans are typically floating rate loans (adjust based on a reference rate, such as SOFR), they provide a natural hedge to recent interest rate increases.
+Since private credit loans are typically floating rate loans (adjust based on a reference rate, such as SOFR2), they provide a natural hedge to recent interest rate increases.

-And despite this investor-favorable market shift, private equity “dry powder” continues to yield consistent demand for first-lien senior secured debt.
+And despite this investor-favorable market shift, private equity unallocated capital continues to yield consistent demand for first-lien senior secured debt.

 We expect this private credit vintage to be especially compelling to investors, and therefore the launch of CPCF is timely.